BTCtoolshed/MeshtasticBitcoinCore_Bridge/README.md

 # Necessary Devices

+* A computer running Bitcoin Core
-* A machine running Bitcoin Core, a Meshtastic device connected over USB serial to the same machine.
+* A Meshtastic device connected over USB serial to the same computer.

+# Instructions
 Bitcoin Core and Meshtastic already have great tutorials.

-# Instructions
 If you don't know how to use Python, please go and find some training for this.
-If you do know how to use python, simply install the Meshtastic, pyserial and requests libraries if you do not have them installed.
+If you do know how to use python, simply pip or pip3 install the Meshtastic, pyserial and requests python libraries if you do not have them installed.
 Then you can run the python file included.

 # Commands
 * **-mempool-** : Ask the Bitcoin Core machine for the latest midpoint of fees.
 This will help you construct your raw transaction offline, especially helpful if you have an offline phone wallet.